Order Up: Production

 In May 2025, it was reported that two animated short films, Order Up and Teenage Mutant Ninja Turtles: Chrome Alone 2 – Lost in New Jersey, would debut at Paramount Animation and Nickelodeon's presentation at the Annecy International Animation Film Festival in June 2025.
 Order Up features no dialogue.
-The short was produced in 2011-12 and received a picture lock in 2015, but remained unreleased for several years.
+The short was produced in 2011–12 and received a picture lock in 2015, but remained unreleased for several years.

-It was directed by Sean Charmatz, who served as a storyboard director, writer, and artist on the main SpongeBob SquarePants television series.
-Charmatz co-wrote it with series veteran and former showrunner, Paul Tibbitt.
-Other credits include: Tibbitt and series creator Stephen Hillenburg as executive producers; Jennie Monica Hammond as producer; Vincent Waller as creative director; Alan Smart as animation and supervising director; Peter Bennett as art director; and Alvaro Zalaya as production manager.
+Order Up was directed by Sean Charmatz, who served as a storyboard director, writer, and artist on the main SpongeBob SquarePants television series.
+Charmatz co-wrote it with series veteran and former showrunner Paul Tibbitt.
+Other credits include Tibbitt and series creator Stephen Hillenburg as executive producers; Jennie Monica Hammond as producer; Vincent Waller as creative director; Alan Smart as animation and supervising director; Peter Bennett as art director; and Alvaro Zalaya as production manager.

 Release

 Order Up premiered at the Annecy International Animation Film Festival on June 10, 2025, and was released in theaters on July 18, 2025, along with screenings of Smurfs.
+The film has yet to be released on home video or streaming.